- Skip Ahead to

 Click the chat bubble icon next to the subtask's name.

 In the subtask details, you'll see all the options you'd have for a parent task, including the ability to create more subtasks.

-When viewing a subtask’s details, notice the parent task’s name appears above the subtask’s name.
-Click the parent task’s name near the top of the right paneright pane The right pane holds the details of a task or Conversation.
-Read more to return to the parent task’s details.
+When viewing a subtask's details, notice the parent task's name appears above the subtask's name.
+Click the parent task’s name near the top of the task details pane to return to the parent task’s details.